The Super Student: Balancing Work, School, and Life Like a Pro (Halloween Edition)

 2. Spirits n’ Boos

-Schedule a sleepover for the kids at grandma’s, invite some of your closest friends over, dress in costume, whip up a batch of Halloween-themed cocktails, prepare some Draculicious appetizers, and have a small adult party.
+Pick fun costumes for the family, prepare some kid-friendly treas but make sure to include some spirits for yourself, too.
+Whip up a batch of Halloween-themed cocktails, prepare some Draculicious appetizers, and have a small family party.

 3. Witch Arts & Crafts